spritz/spritz/README.md

 streams.
 This is based on vue integration that uses similar thing inside template language ala https://egghead.io/courses/build-async-vue-js-apps-with-rxjs - In react4j the approach is probably to create a wrapper component? stream pipes in new props each time?

+Another react4j integration is to add a "<Stream/>" component that takes a stream as a prop and has a render prop that has output of stream as parameter